How to Find an Equivalent Spare Part Safely

 • Brand quality

-A bearing with same size but wrong clearance may fail early in some applications.
+A bearing with the same size but wrong clearance may fail early.

 • Mechanical seal size 35 mm